-By the end of the course, students should have an appreciation for fables as fabulous stories for teaching moral lessons and recognize that narratives are stories and that the world is full of all sorts of them: fables, fairy tales, myths, histories, and parables!
-They will have learned to use synonyms and to write copiously.
-Writing & Rhetoric Year 1 students will be able to grow a story longer as well as shrink it down.
-By May, pupils will have learned to recognize two parts of speech: nouns and adjectives.
+By the end of the course, students should be able to identify and define fables, morals, narratives, fairy tales, myths, histories, and parables.
+They will have learned how to use synonyms and have begun to write copiously.
+Writing & Rhetoric Year 1 students will be able to expand a story as well as shrink it down.
+By May, pupils will have learned to recognize nouns, verbs, and adjectives.
 The children will be able to write their own fable that teaches a moral lesson.
-In addition, by the end of the course students will be able to recognize that nearly all narratives contain a beginning, middle and an end, as well as colorful dialogue, lively characters, and description.
+In addition, by the end of the course students will be able to recognize that nearly all narratives contain a beginning, middle and an end, as well as colorful dialogue, lively characters, and vivid description.
 Furthermore, students will also learn to speak with better elocution, which is the art of speaking skillfully.